-The District's Response to Instruction Initiative was developed as a strategy for closing the achievement gap.
-Having additional teachers allows sites to lower class size for our most challenged learners which are our English Learners and Socio-Economically Disadvantaged students at all schools.
+The District's Response to Instruction Initiative was developed as a strategy for closing the achievement gap that exists by having additional teachers push in at grade levels.
+This allows sites to lower the teacher to student ratios through small groups supporting our most challenged learners which are our English Learners and Socio-Economically Disadvantaged students at all schools.
 As noted above the yellow ratings for English Learners and Socio-Economically Disadvantaged students in English Language Arts and orange ratings for these subgroups in mathematics on the California Dashboard indicate a need to continue to provide programs to target support to these groups.
-Lowering student to teacher ratios and targeting the needs of students should result in improved outcomes in reading for students.
+Lowering student to teacher ratios and targeting the needs of students is expected to result in improved outcomes in reading and math for students.
+This action continues to be prioritized this year and we have determined this action to be effective because 77% of parent respondents on the District's LCAP/Climate survey indicated that parents agreed or strongly agreed that they were satisfied with the support their child receives in Response to Instruction.
+Additionally, 80% of respondents who are parents/guardians of students learning English indicated that English Learners receive the resources and support they need.
+While the achievement gap is still very large between All students and significant subgroups, a comparison of iReady results data from December 2019 and December 2020 shows that English Learners have increased achievement in ELA and and Math and Socio-Economically Disadvantaged students had increased achievement in ELA.